Side note: Get alerted when your Node.js app goes down

 PM2's default behavior is to restart your application even if it exits

 intentionally.
-For instance, triggering the /graceful-shutdown
+For instance, triggering the /graceful-shutdown route in the

-dadjokes application will gracefully shut it down by calling process.exit(0)
+dadjokes application will gracefully shut it down by calling process.exit(0):

-On the other hand, accessing the /crashme
+On the other hand, accessing the /crashme route simulates an application

 crash:

-After these actions, executing the pm2 list
+After these actions, executing the pm2 list command will show the restart

 count has risen to 3, yet the application status remains online: